pravega/flink-connectors/documentation/src/docs/getting-started.md

 To import the source into IntelliJ:

 1. Import the project directory into IntelliJ IDE.
 It will automatically detect the gradle project and import things correctly.
-2. Enable `Annotation Processing` by going to `Build, Execution, Deployment` -> `Compiler` > `Annotation Processors` and checking `Enable annotation processing`.
-3.Connectors project compiles properly after applying the above steps.
+2. Connectors project compiles properly after applying the above step.

 For eclipse, we can generate eclipse project files by running `./gradlew eclipse`.